mrnadaara/Math-Magicians-Calculator/README.md

 # Math Magician's Calculator

-## A simple and aesthetically pleasing calculator built with React.JS
+## A simple and aesthetically pleasing calculator built with React and Big.js

 ![alt text](./docs/demo.gif)